Emmys 2019: The best moments from television's biggest night

 Breaking News Emails

 The sweeping, cinematic fantasy saga "Game of Thrones" was expected to conquer the 71st Emmy Awards on Sunday night.
 But the big winner of the night turned out to be "Fleabag," an edgy and decidedly small-scale portrait of a self-destructive young British woman.
-The two shows nabbed the top honors, capping off a three-hour, host-free telecast that largely avoided topical gags and kept the focus on what one presenter called the "platinum age" of American television.
-Here's a look at the five key moments of the night.
+The two shows nabbed the top honors, capping off a three-hour, host-free telecast that largely avoided political humor and kept the focus on what one presenter called the "platinum age" of American television.
+Here's a look at the five key moments.

 Billy Porter breaks ground

 The stylish and charismatic performer, who won a Tony Award in 2003 for the Broadway musical "Kinky Boots," received a standing ovation as he took the stage.
-In a glittering suit, Porter nodded to the awards show milestone.
+In a glittering suit and large hat, Porter nodded to the milestone in his acceptance speech, quoting writer and gay rights activist James Baldwin.

+"James Baldwin said, 'It took many years of vomiting up all the filth that I had been taught about myself, and halfway believed, before I could walk around this earth like I had the right to be here.'"

-"I have a right to be here.
-You have a right to be here.
-We all have a right," Porter said in his acceptance speech, drawing rapturous applause from the audience.
+Drawing rapturous applause from the audience, Porter said: "I have the right.
+You have the right.
+We all have the right."

 Here's our coverage of the Emmy Awards as it happened